guanxin0520/dhnowFilter/README.md

 Before you update the classifier, you can backup the current classifier by run
 <pre>
-java -jar recommendSystem.jar -b
+java -jar dhnowFilter.jar -b
 </pre>
 Then run
 <pre>
-java -jar recommendSystem.jar -g ./output/result_xxxxxxxx.xml <br/>
+java -jar dhnowFilter.jar -g ./output/result_xxxxxxxx.xml <br/>
-java -jar recommendSystem.jar -u
+java -jar dhnowFilter.jar -u
 </pre>
 it will save the evaluate result of the new classifier to report_old_classifier_xxxxxxxx.xml and